meet-one/cosmos-docs/join-testnets.md

 > tip:
-See the [testnets repo](https://github.com/cosmos/testnets) for information on the testnet, including the correct version of the Cosmos-SDK to use and details about the genesis file.
+See the [testnets repo](https://github.com/cosmos/testnets) for information on the testnets, including the correct version of the Cosmos-SDK to use and details about the genesis file.

 > warning: